exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-Macro `encoding_struct!` helps declare a [serializable](../architecture/serialization.md)
+Macro `encoding_struct!` helps to declare a [serializable](../architecture/serialization.md)
-struct and determine bounds of
-its fields.
-We need to change wallet balances, so we add methods to
+struct and determine bounds of its fields.
+We need to change wallet balance,
-the `Wallet` type:
+so we add methods to the `Wallet` type:

 ```rust
 impl Wallet {